hashicorp/terraform/website/docs/configuration/modules.html.md

   region = "us-west-1"
 }

-# A non-default, or "aliased" configuration is also defined for a different
+# An alternate configuration is also defined for a different
-# region.
+# region, using the alias "usw2".
 provider "aws" {
   alias  = "usw2"
   region = "us-west-2"
 }

-# An example child module is instantiated with the _aliased_ configuration,
+# An example child module is instantiated with the alternate configuration,
 # so any AWS resources it defines will use the us-west-2 region.
 module "example" {
   source    = "./example"